 A golden disco ball.

-Slow, quiet, sparkling.
+Slow, still, sparkling.

 The energy behind the scenes

-What particularly touched me?
+What touched me most?

 Not just the encounters, the sales, the music.